urbit/docs/docs/hoon/examples.md

 ## `sieve`: code in kernel style

-Finally, the same code transliterated into runes (and in a more concise "kernel" style).
+Finally, the same code in a more concise "kernel" style.
 ```
 |=  top/@
 ^-  (list @)